 Currently, there are 2 approved options for treatment of CHB: injectable interferons and oral antiviral (OAV) agents.
 Of these, treatment with OAV agents has been more successful in achieving and maintaining a high degree of viral suppression in subjects with CHB.
 The development of nucleos(t)ide reverse transcriptase inhibitors (N[t]RTIs) was a major breakthrough for the treatment of CHB, providing effective suppression of viral replication and reducing the risk of long-term complications {Marcellin 2013, World Health Organization (WHO) 2015a}.
 However, several N[t]RTIs possess a low barrier for viral resistance development, including lamivudine (LAM), telbivudine, (TBV) and adefovir dipivoxil (ADV) {European Association for the Study of the Liver (EASL) 2012, Liaw 2012}.
-Additionally, while development of resistance to entecavir (ETV) is low in treatment-naïve subjects, the cumulative probability of ETV resistance increases substantially with long-term use in subjects, particularly in subjects who are refractory to lamivudine, and those with lamivudine resistance (up to 57% through 6 years of treatment) {Tenney 2009}.
-In contrast, resistance to tenofovir disoproxil fumarate (TDF; Viread®) has not been documented through 8 years of use {Liu 2016}.
+Additionally, while development of resistance to entecavir (ETV) is low in treatment-naive subjects, the cumulative probability of ETV resistance increases substantially with long-term use in subjects, particularly in subjects who are refractory to lamivudine, and those with lamivudine resistance (up to 57% through 6 years of treatment) {Tenney 2009}.
+In contrast, resistance to tenofovir disoproxil fumarate (TDF; Viread®) has not been documented through 6 years of use {Kitrinos 2014}.

 Tenofovir (TFV) is a nucleotide analog with limited oral bioavailability that inhibits reverse transcription in HIV-1 and HBV.
 TDF, an oral prodrug of TFV, was first approved for the treatment of HIV infection in 2001 to be given in combination with other antiretroviral (ARV) agents and was approved for treatment of CHB as monotherapy in 2008.
 TDF is currently approved in over 165 countries, including the US, Canada, Europe, Japan, Taiwan, South Korea, and China, with more than 3,393,649 patient-years of use worldwide for both HIV and HBV infections since first marketing approval.
-TDF is a first-line treatment for CHB in all major treatment guidelines {European Association for the Study of the Liver (EASL) 2012, Sarin 2015, Terrault 2015}.
+TDF is a first-line treatment for CHB in all major treatment guidelines {European Association for the Study of the Liver (EASL) 2012, Liaw 2012, Lok 2009}.
 Although highly effective, use of TDF is associated with nephrotoxicity and bone-related toxicity in some subjects.

-Vemlidy® (Tenofovir alafenamide [TAF]) is a phosphonamide prodrug of TFV that is more stable in plasma than TDF, and provides higher intracellular levels of the active phosphorylated metabolite TFV-DP to target cells (eg. HBV-infected hepatocytes and HIV-infected lymphoid cells) with approximately 90% lower circulating levels of TFV relative to TDF at therapeutically active doses {Agarwal 2015, Babusis 2013, Murakami 2015, Ruane 2013}.
+Tenofovir alafenamide (TAF) is a phosphonamide prodrug of TFV that is more stable in plasma than TDF, and provides higher intracellular levels of the active phosphorylated metabolite TFV-DP to target cells (eg. HBV-infected hepatocytes and HIV-infected lymphoid cells) with approximately 90% lower circulating levels of TFV relative to TDF at therapeutically active doses {Agarwal 2015, Babusis 2013, Murakami 2015, Ruane 2013}.
 The distinct metabolism of TAF offers the potential for an improved safety profile when compared with TDF.
-In support of this concept are recent results from a large dataset of 1733 HIV-infected, treatment naive subjects randomized to receive treatment with the fixed-dose combination [FDC] of elvitegravir (E), cobicistat (C), emtricitabine (F), TAF [E/C/F/TAF; Genvova®] or E/C/F/TDF [STB; Stribild®]).
+In support of this concept are recent results from a large dataset of 1733 HIV-infected, treatment naive subjects randomized to receive treatment with the fixed-dose combination [FDC] of the FDC of elvitegravir (E), cobicistat (C), emtricitabine (F), TAF [E/C/F/TAF; Genvova®] or E/C/F/TDF [STB; Stribild®]).
 Renal and bone parameters were significantly less affected in subjects who received E/C/F/TAF compared with E/C/F/TDF {Sax 2015}.
-In a recent open-label Phase 3 study, HIV-1-infected patients were switched from a TDF-based regimen to a TAF-based regimen with data supporting the efficacy and safety of switching regimens.
 In adult subjects with CHB, a global Phase 3 program for TAF consisting of 2 prospective, randomized, active-controlled studies with 1 each in HBeAg-negative (Study GS-US-320-0108) and HBeAg-positive (Study GS-US-320-0110) subjects is currently ongoing as described below.
-Efficacy and safety results at Week 48 from Studies GS-US-320-0108 and GS-US-320-0110 are summarized below in Section 1.2.3.
-Based on Week 48 results, TAF was approved for treatment of CHB in adults with compensated liver disease by the US FDA in November, 2016.
-Marketing Applications for TAF 25 mg tablets for the treatment of CHB have been filed in a number of global territories.
+A New Drug Application (NDA) for TAF 25 mg tablets was filed on 11-January, 2016 for the treatment of CHB in adults.